A journey toward planetary intelligence

 The moment is real

-The question is urgent
+The mismatch is structural

 Read the full analysis in the Foundation Text